helencarey/startAssets/README.md

 # startAssets

-preview page for background-image graphics: https://helencarey.github.io/startAssets/
+preview page for css 'background-image' graphics: https://helencarey.github.io/startAssets/ (just add the graphic's class to your containing div)

-svg models are in docs/SVGModels/
+svg models are in docs/svgModels/
 (there's only 1 for this round)

+---

 ## inline svg:
 * coinStack